 Outside of that contrived space, exists the real world of loneliness, xenophobia and crime that have come to mark post-apartheid South Africa.

-I lead you through both worlds, allowing the lives of a small group of people, who have not met before, to intersect over a period of ten days at Brabazan Bar & Lodge, in Long Street, Cape Town.
-Here I reveal a poignant and beautiful patina of hope and love.
+The novel leads readers through both worlds, allowing the lives of a small group of people, who have not met before, to intersect over a period of ten days at Brabazan Bar & Lodge, where is revealed a poignant and beautiful patina of hope and love.

 “A smorgasbord of local delights.”